Customer Satisfaction Survey for your Product and Service

 Understand your strength and weakness: Unhappy customers are very unlikely to buy another product or service and even less to suggest the purchase to colleagues.
 In some cases, they might well also damage your company´s name by simply telling other people about their bad experience.
 Why should you strive to collect feedback from your customers?
 Because it helps you individuate both the strength and the weakness of your firm.

 Negative feedbacks are as useful as the positive ones.
-In fact, while the positive ones suggest the successful areas to be reinforced, negative feedbacks will help you offer better products and services in the future, based on the critiques which directly come from whom had a non-pleasant experience.
+In fact, while the positive ones suggest the successful areas to be reinforced, negative feedback will help you offer better products and services in the future, based on the critiques which directly come from whom had a non-pleasant experience.
 Once the results are collected, it is up to the company to take measures based on the analysis of the survey.
 It is not always easy to change what needs change, but surely it is worth the effort, considering that customers (the primary source of income) expect you to take action after they express their unhappiness about one or more aspects of the product or service they purchased.
 It can be said that there are three crucial phases to obtain customer satisfaction, linked to each other.

 - Firstly, you need to write a template for your survey.